 ISENTRESS can cause serious side effects including:

 - Serious skin reactions and allergic reactions.
-Severe,
+Some

-with any of the following symptoms, stop using ISENTRESS and contact your
+develop a rash with any of the following symptoms, stop using ISENTRESS and

 - generally ill feeling